MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 + [Computing on SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r/scaler-functions-for-working-with-sql-server-data)

 > [!Note]
 > Some function names begin with `rx` and others with `Rx`.
-The `Rx` function name prefix is used to distinguish the class constructors such as data sources and compute contexts.
+The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

 ## Functions by category